 How do I get a copy of my tax transcript?

-Once you have filed your taxes, you can obtain a copy of your transcript through the IRS website:
+Once you have filed your taxes, you can download a copy of your transcript through the IRS website.

 - Go to www.irs.gov.

-- Click on "Order a Tax Return or Account Transcript" in the Tools section of the homepage.
+- Click on "Get Transcript of Your Tax Records" in the Tools section of the homepage.

 Using IRS Data Retrieval Instead of Getting a Tax Transcript